mosip/documentation/docs/Steps-to-Install-Keycloak-Standalone-Server.md

 Auth => AUTH
 ```

+## Access token expiration action

+**_Note:_** if you find that a particular service will take more time to complete the process within stipulated time period, your token perhaps will get invalidated.
+Use refresh token mechanism to get latest token or if that is not implemented you can increase the access token lifespan at client level or realm level.

 ## Updation of Configuration for Keycloak

 **_Note:_** <> is for variable properties with this sign need to be updated

 ### Global Config
 ```